iamdtang/skaterdav85.github.io/_posts/2014-11-06-angular-data1.md

 ---
 layout: post
-title:  "Data Modeling in Angular.js with angular-data - Part 1"
+title:  "Data Modeling in Angular.js with angular-data"
 date:   2014-11-06
 categories: Angular.js
 ---

-In this series we're going to look at a 3rd party library, [angular-data](http://angular-data.pseudobry.com/), for managing our data models in Angular.js.
+Recently I gave [angular-data](http://angular-data.pseudobry.com/) a try and found it awesome for data modelling in Angular.js.

 ### Why use angular-data?